wuminzhe/misc/infrastructure.md

 * sdk

+## Cross-chain capabilities
-## Cross-chain capabilities that the framework can support in the near future
+Cross-chain capabilities that the framework can support in the near future.

 ### substrate (grandpa) <> ethereum 1.0